 Aftercare detox programs also offer ongoing treatment for co-occurring disorders — mental health disorders or behavioral addictions that exist alongside substance use disorders.
 Many times, co-occurring disorders are the root cause of a person’s substance use disorder.
 For example, a person who suffers from PTSD or depression may use drugs and alcohol to mask feelings of despair and helplessness, and related symptoms.

-If you or someone you love needs help finding a drug or alcohol detox center, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you love needs help finding a drug or alcohol detox center, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring drug abuse counselors will help you find rapid detox centers or other detox centers ready to help you become healthier and achieve lifelong sobriety from drugs and alcohol.